 The Syndicate is indirectly exposed to underwriting risks through the SPA agreements with Syndicate 2007.
-These agreements incorporate a whole account quota share on the 2016 and 2017 underwriting years and so any (re)insurance policies underwritten by the host Syndicate on those years have the potential to impact the result of the Syndicate.
-The 2018 underwriting year SPA agreement includes a quota share of a Securis portfolio only.
+The 2018 underwriting year SPA agreement includes a quota share of the Securis portfolio only.

-For the period ended 31 December 2019 risks were assessed as follows:
+For the period ended 31 December 2020 risks were assessed as follows: